stephanieguzm/beat-ui/README.md

 # The Beat

 ## Overview
-The Beat is a web application for people on the move who want the latest news but don't have time to read lengthy articles.<br>
+The Beat is a web application for people who want the latest news but don't have time to read lengthy articles.<br>
 The application consumes the [New York Times Top Stories API](https://developer.nytimes.com/docs/top-stories-product/1/overview).

 ### User Stories: